supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

 1. You can view the result of the processing by clicking the last node.

-## Task 02: Create a Conversational RAG flow
+## Task 02: Create a Conversational RAG Flow

 1. In **Azure AI Studio**, navigate to **Tools > Prompt flow** and click on **+ Create**.